What to Wear for a Family Photo Shoot

 What’s the Best Makeup Look?

-I believe pictures hold so many memories, and wearing too much makeup can take away that natural vibe.
-It ends up looking kind of artificial.
-Plus, what if you try a new makeup hack that doesn’t work out—and then realize it ruined your photos?
-That would be such a pain to redo everything, right?
+Pictures hold so many memories; wearing too much makeup can take away that natural vibe and make your photos look artificial.
+Plus, what if you try a new makeup hack that doesn’t work out and then realize it ruined your photos?
+It would be such a pain to redo everything, right?

 Heavy foundation or dramatic eye makeup can look cakey or artificial under camera lighting.
 If you’re worried about shine, a little translucent powder can go a long way, but avoid piling on the product.